s0tt/RankingParty/README.md

 # RankingParty
 A simple Python UI and visualization for partys.
-Split the guests into teams and then drink against each other Using Pythons matplotlib, PyQT5 and TinyDB as simple JSON database.
+Split the guests into teams and enjoy some drinks together.
+Using Pythons matplotlib, PyQT5 and TinyDB as simple JSON database.

 Show updated data live in a horizontal bar graph: